 Determining Eligibility for Reasonable Accommodations

-All documents must be must be completed and returned to the Office of Student Special Services before a request for reasonable accommodations can be considered.
+All documents must be must be completed and returned to the Center for Disability Services before a request for reasonable accommodations can be considered.
 The required forms and instructions for verification of your disability are located in Section II of the Student Guide.

 - Disclosure of Disability (Appendix II)

-Individuals seeking accommodations under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 must identify themselves to the ADA Coordinator in the Office of Student Special Services.
+Individuals seeking accommodations under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 must identify themselves to the ADA Coordinator in the Center for Disability Services.

-The Disclosure of Disability is to be completed by the student and will provide the Office of Student Special Services with important information regarding the student’s disability, serving as the official means through which the student’s disclosure is made.
+The Disclosure of Disability is to be completed by the student and will provide the Center for Disability Services with important information regarding the student’s disability, serving as the official means through which the student’s disclosure is made.
 Please note that the official disclosure is made to the ADA Coordinator only and not to other College staff, course mentors or test proctors.

 - Verification of Disability (Appendix III)